 To change how Solver finds a solution, click the Options button in the Solver Parameters dialog box, and configure any or all options on the GRG Nonlinear, All Methods, and Evolutionary tabs.

 This is how you can use Solver in Excel to find the best solutions for your decision problems.
-And now, you may want to download the Excel Solver examples discussed in this tutorial and reverse-engineer them for better understanding.
+At the end of this post, you can download the sample workbook with all the examples discussed in this tutorial and reverse-engineer them for better understanding.
 I thank you for reading and hope to see you on our blog next week.